-- welfare dependency and potential to be involved in the cash economy - being a single parent and/or lack of access to affordable childcare - under employed high rate of casual workforce in the employment discrimination.
-For example young people.
-City of Whittlesea (25-30 per cent).
-This particularly suburb, people with disability and CALD.
-This also impacts women and young people who are more likely discourages people applying for a job in the first place. to be in precarious and low paid employment - health and personal problems (drug, alcohol, mental health etc.)
+- welfare dependency and potential to be involved in the cash economy - being a single parent and/or lack of access to affordable childcare - under employed high rate of casual workforce in the City of Whittlesea (25-30 per cent).
+This particularly impacts women and young people who are more likely to be in precarious and low paid employment - health and personal problems (drug, alcohol, mental health etc.)